ocaml/dune/doc/dune-files.rst

     (use_standard_c_and_cxx_flags true)

-In this mode, dune will populate the ``:standard`` set of C flags with the content of ``ocamlc_cflags`` and  ``ocamlc_cppflags``.
+In this mode, Dune will populate the ``:standard`` set of C flags with the content of ``ocamlc_cflags`` and  ``ocamlc_cppflags``.
 These flags can be completed or overridden using the :ref:`ordered-set-language`.

 accept_alternative_dune_file_name
 ---------------------------------

-Since Dune 3.0, it is possible to use the alternative file name ``dune-file`` instead of ``dune`` to specify the build.
-This may be useful to avoid problems with ``dune`` files which have the executable permission in a directory that happens to be in the ``PATH`` (this can unwittingly happen under Windows).
+Since Dune 3.0, it's possible to use the alternative file name ``dune-file`` instead of ``dune`` to specify the build.
+This may be useful to avoid problems with Dune files that have the executable permission in a directory in the ``PATH``, which can unwittingly happen in Windows.

 The feature must be enabled explicitly by adding the following field to ``dune-project``: